naiquevin/dupenukem/README.md

   glob/patterns as well as min/max sizes (similar to rsync)
 - Use async programming where applicable
 - Add support for hardlinks
-- Test on linux
+- Add commands backup management - restoring, clean up etc.
-- May be support windows
+- May be support Windows at some point

 License
 -------

 MIT (See [LICENSE](LICENSE)).